amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 Review the contents, and you'll see a few comments at the end of the file noting what still needs to be done.
 Comments are denoted by a "#".

 Docker builds container images by stepping through the instructions listed in the Dockerfile.
 Docker is built on this idea of layers starting with a base and executing each instruction that introduces change as a new layer.
 It caches each layer, so as you develop and rebuild the image, Docker will reuse layers (often referred to as intermediate layers) from cache if no modifications were made.
 Once it reaches the layer where edits are introduced, it will build a new intermediate layer and associate it with this particular build.
-This makes tasks like image rebuild very efficient and you can maintain multiple build versions.
+This makes tasks like image rebuild very efficient and you can easily maintain multiple build versions.

 ![Docker Container Image](images/01-container-image.png)

-For example, in the draft file, the first line - "FROM ubuntu:14.04" - specifies a base image as a starting point.
-The next instruction - "RUN apt-get -y update" - creates a new layer where Docker updates package lists from the Ubuntu repositories.
-This continues until you reach the last instruction which in most cases is an ENTRYPOINT (hint hint) or executable being run.
+For example, in the draft file, the first line - `FROM ubuntu:14.04` - specifies a base image as a starting point.
+The next instruction - `RUN apt-get -y update` - creates a new layer where Docker updates package lists from the Ubuntu repositories.
+This continues until you reach the last instruction which in most cases is an `ENTRYPOIN` *(hint hint)* or executable being run.

 Add the remaining instructions to Dockerfile.draft.